spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 ### Ubuntu Pro

 Ubuntu Pro is a security and maintenance subscription offering from Canonical that offers long-term security support and many other security hardening features.
-Ubuntu Pro offers several benefits compared to the free Ubuntu offering:
+Ubuntu Pro offers several more benefits than the free Ubuntu offering:

 <br />